Featured

 Question: Can I buy a ticket to just one of the two days for this conference?

-Answer: Sorry, no discounts or half price tickets are available.
-The registration fee covers conference costs for both days, covers both conference days for in-person or online attendance and includes ELEVATING! keynote speakers and presentations, a customizable scheduling app, and access to the captioned session recordings.
-If you are attending in person, you’ll also get yummy breakfasts, snacks, beverages, and lunches catered by RTC’s award-winning Culinary Arts program!
-If you can only attend face-to-face for one day, please choose the in-person registration option.
+Answer: The registration fee covers both conference days for in-person or online attendance and includes EMPOWERING! keynote speakers and presentations, a customizable scheduling app, and access to the captioned session recordings.
+If you are attending in person, you’ll also get yummy catered breakfasts, snacks, beverages, and lunches.

 Question: Where can I park and how much will it cost?